Ubusunagami

 Ubusunagami (産土神, lit.
 "Birth Deity/Divinity/Spirit") in Shinto are tutelary kami of one's birthplace.

 Overview

-In Shinto, a guardian deity of the land of one's birth.
-It is believed to be a deity that protects you from before you are born until after you die, and that it will protect you throughout your life even if you move to another place.
+Ubusunagami are a type of a guardian deity connected to the place of one's birth.
+It is believed this kami protects you from before you are born until after you die, and it will continue to do so throughout your life even if you move to another location.